Maahrcy/Maahrcy/README.md

 - 👋 Hi, I’m @Maahrcy
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: maciellydatrindadee@gmail.com
+- 🌈 Pronouns: Els/Dels/s/Elx/Delx/x/El@/Del@/@

 <!---
 Maahrcy/Maahrcy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.